 FAR OUT | Morris Ocean Series 52RS | 52ft

-Price Reduced.
+Price Significantly Reduced.
 Chuck Paine designed the Morris 52 RS Series to be a comfortable, safe and easy-to-handle cruising yacht.
 Lively performance characteristics make it a trophy contender in both local PHRF as well as in distance races.
 The interior detail and engineering is some of Morris Yachts’ best, featuring an easy-living layout with accessible systems.
 On deck, the cockpit design ties in nicely with the deck saloon, offering occupants protection, visibility and access to control lines.
 Quite simply a well-kept yacht, as one would expect from being in the care of Morris Yachts since build.

 - Used summers only; heated winter storage